 Split Testing API

-The Split Testing API lets you programmatically get AI-powered A/B test recommendations and create no-code split tests — all from your AI coding agent or any HTTP client.
+The Split Testing API lets you programmatically get AI-powered A/B test recommendations and create split tests (no-code visual tests and redirect tests) — all from your AI coding agent or any HTTP client.
 This is ideal for teams that want to automate conversion rate optimization (CRO) workflows using tools like Claude Code, Cursor, or custom scripts.

 Base URL: https://app.humblytics.com/api/external/v1